mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ## Sources and Credit

-A few sources have been of great help in putting together the major historical points and finding the starting points for research.
+A few sources have been of great help in putting together some of the major historical points and finding the starting points for additional research.

 http://cubeman.org/cchrono.txt

 https://www.calormen.com/twistypuzzles/twisty.htm#Patents

 https://jipel.law.nyu.edu/the-legal-puzzle-of-the-rubiks-cube/

 ## References